simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 In most modern terminals, you can navigate through the screens with a mouse or touchpad:

-- Use mouse wheel or trackpad to scroll lists up and down
+- Use mouse wheel or trackpad to scroll up and down
-- Left click on list items to go deeper (like the `RIGHT` key)
+- Click on list items to go deeper
-- Left click on the left-most column go back (like the `LEFT` key).
+- Click on the left margin (column 0), or the blank area at bottom of screen, to go back.

 # KEYS